Sweden-Mayhem/site/content/minecraft/help.md

 For a step-by-step guide on how to connect to the server, please see our [Play »](/minecraft/play) page.

+# Updates

+The server backend and server software are updated every Friday at **06:00** Swedish time.
+Expected downtime is **2 hours**, but is usually much shorter.

+A new world for **The Abyss** is generated during each maintenance window.

+## Minecraft Version

+The server runs [PaperMC](https://papermc.io/) and always uses the latest PaperMC version with at least **100** builds.
+This means the server may run an experimental PaperMC branch if it meets the 100-build threshold.

+It typically takes 2-3 weeks for a new Minecraft version to reach 100 PaperMC builds, so may not run the very latest Minecraft version immediately after its release.
+Check the [PaperMC download page](https://papermc.io/downloads/paper) for the most recent builds.

 # Praying

 Praying offers a number of beneficial effects